ThinkBigAnalytics/AoaDemoModels/model_definitions/03c9a01f-bd46-4e7c-9a60-4282039094e6/README.md

 In-Vantage scoring is supported via the PMML model we produce during scoring.

 Batch Scoring is supported via the `score` method in [scoring.py](model_modules/scoring.py).
 As Evaluation is batch score + compare, the scoring logic is already validated with the evaluation step.
-As batch scoring is run by a scheduler, the scheduler must know how to tell it what dataset (`data_conf`) it should execute on.
-It does this by using the `scheduler/dataset_template.json` which is templated by the scheduler (airflow in the demo) with things such as dates which are necessary.
-This will not be necessary anymore after 2.7+ of the AOA as the user will select the dataset template when deploying.

-Again, as this is a demo model where we a reading the dataset from the web, we simply print the scoring results to stdout.
-A future update of this can use s3.
+The results of batch scoring are stored in the predictions table defined in the dataset template under `scoring` scope.

 RESTful scoring is supported via the `ModelScorer` class which implements a predict method which is called by the RESTful Serving Engine.
 An example request is